theperpetualmeatball/theperpetualmeatball.github.io/_posts/2020-09-01-Jumpan23-Food-Delivery.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/jumpman23/day_of_week.png" alt="data_types" width="80%" height="80%">

-The two peak hours for delivery are at 12 pm and at 7 pm.
+The two peak hours for delivery are at 12 pm and at 7 pm, correlating to lunch and dinner!

 <img src="{{ site.url }}{{ site.baseurl }}/images/jumpman23/hourly.png" alt="data_types" width="80%" height="80%">

 ## Transportation Trends

-The most popular type of transportation for jumpman are bicycles, followed by cars.
+The most popular type of transportation for jumpman are bicycles, which makes sense given that they are the most economically feasible choice in NYC.

 <img src="{{ site.url }}{{ site.baseurl }}/images/jumpman23/vehicle_type.png" alt="data_types" width="80%" height="80%">